rafaelcpalmeida/multibanco_ifthenpay/README.md

 Multibanco is a Portuguese payment method that allows the customer to pay by bank reference.
 This gem aims to provide a simple way to integrate Ifthenpay's multibanco gateway into your Ruby / Ruby on Rails projects.

-Ifthenpay the provider of the service and a contract with this company is required.
+Ifthenpay is the provider of the service and a contract with this company is required.
 See more at [Ifthenpay](https://ifthenpay.com).

 ## Installation